 6. Tennessee Walking Horse

 The Tennessee Walking Horse stands up to 17hh and is popular for its natural beauty, as well as its strength and great attitude.
-They are a gaited horse, which makes them easier to tide, and when this is combined with their calm nature, it means that they make an excellent breed for first-time and novice riders.
+They are a gaited horse, which makes them easier to ride, and when this is combined with their calm nature, it means that they make an excellent breed for first-time and novice riders.

 7. Irish Vanner

 The Irish Vanner was bred to pull the wagons of Irish travelers.
-As such, the calmer and more sensible of the breed flourished, while the less predictable and harder did not.
+As such, the calmer and more sensible horses of the breed flourished, while the less predictable and harder did not.
 The modern Vanner is a culmination of this selective and purposeful breeding.
 It lived on the road with its human family and became accustomed to young children running around and making noise.

 The Irish Vanner was very good at pulling heavyweights and smaller examples of the breed, which can measure between 13 and 16 hands, were more popular because they had lower feed costs.